Ccode-archives/Ccode/README.md

 python2 Ccode.py <path to Ccode file>

 # with Ccode command
-Ccode <flags> # runs main.cc in current folder if no folder if no folder is given with -f flag
+Ccode <flags> # runs main.cc in current folder if no file is given with -f flag
 ```

 ## Requirments